lswgithub/test-node/README.md

     -----------------------------------------------------------------

-Welcome to your Node.js project on Cloud9 IDE!
+Welcome to your Node.js project on Intellij IDE

 This chat example showcases how to use `socket.io` with a static `express` server.

 ## Running the server

-1) Open `server.js` and start the app by clicking on the "Run" button in the top menu.
+#1) Open `server.js` and start the app by clicking on the "Run" button in the top menu.

-2) Alternatively you can launch the app from the Terminal:
+#2) Alternatively you can launch the app from the Terminal:

     $ node server.js